civican/legisinfo/42-1/bills/C-68/bill_text.md

 Orders made under section 9.1 are not statutory instruments for the purposes of the `Statutory Instruments Act`.

-> **Explanatory Note**:
-> Existing text of sections 8 and 9:
-> *Existing Text*:
-> > Except where licence fees are prescribed in this Act, the Governor in Council may prescribe the fees that are to be charged for fishery or fishing licences.
-> > The Minister may suspend or cancel any lease or licence issued under the authority of this Act, if
-> > the Minister has ascertained that the operations under the lease or licence were not conducted in conformity with its provisions; and
-> > no proceedings under this Act have been commenced with respect to the operations under the lease or licence.

 ### Section 12

 The Act is amended by adding the following after section 10: